 On June 15, 2012, President Obama signed a memo calling for deferred action for certain undocumented young people who came to the U.S. as children and have pursued education or military service here.
 The Department of Education has issued the following information to address frequently asked questions.

-Scholarship Opportunities for Deferred Action for Early Childhood Arrivals (DACA) Students
+Scholarship Opportunities for DACA Students

 While DACA and undocumented students are not eligible to receive federal and State of Michigan financial aid funds, scholarships are available!
 If you are a DACA student, you may be considered for Grand Rapids Community College Foundation scholarships, as well as a number of private scholarships.

 To be considered for a GRCC Foundation Scholarship, simply complete the 2018-19 GRCC Foundation Scholarship Application and respond “Yes” to the question: Are you part of the Deferred Action for Childhood Arrivals (DACA) program?
 DACA students are not required to complete the Free Application for Federal Student Aid (FAFSA) for consideration.